klks/CPH-F206_Reversing_Notes/README.md

 # How it started
 Late 2025, I came across a Taobao listing that was selling a UHF RFID Reader for less than 10USD, this is fairly uncommon as most readers go for 15+usd onwards.
-I decided to buy one to add to my reader collection.<br>
+I decided to buy one to add to my reader collection.
+(I ended up buying 6 units)<br>

 <img src="./imgs/Taobao_listing.png" alt="drawing" width="600"><br>